Félix Houphouët-Boigny: Alignment with France

 Besides supporting policies pursued by France, Houphouët-Boigny also influenced their actions in Africa.
 He pushed France to support and provide arms to warlord Charles Taylor's rebels during the First Liberian Civil War in hopes of receiving some of the country's assets and resources after the war.

-He secretly participated in the trafficking of arms to the South African segregationist regime at the time when it is engaged in a conflict in Angola.
+He secretly participated in the trafficking of arms to the South African segregationist regime at the time when it was engaged in a conflict in Angola.

 Opposition to the Soviet Union and China

-From the time of Côte d'Ivoire's independence, Houphouët-Boigny considered the Soviet Union and China "malevolent" influences on developing countries.
+From the time of Ivory Coast's independence, Houphouët-Boigny considered the Soviet Union and China "malevolent" influences on developing countries.
 He did not establish diplomatic relations with Moscow until 1967 and then severed them in 1969 following allegations of direct Soviet support to a 1968 student protest at the National University of Côte d'Ivoire.
 The two countries did not restore ties until February 1986, by which time Houphouët-Boigny had embraced a more active foreign policy reflecting his quest for greater international recognition.

 Houphouët-Boigny was even more outspoken in his criticism of the People's Republic of China (PRC).
 He voiced fears of an "invasion" by the Chinese and a subsequent colonisation of Africa.
 He was especially concerned that Africans would see the problems of development in China as analogous to those of Africa, and see China's solutions as appropriate to sub-Saharan Africa.
-Accordingly, Côte d'Ivoire was one of the last countries to normalise relations with China, doing so on 3 March 1983.
+Accordingly, Ivory Coast was one of the last countries to normalise relations with China, doing so on 3 March 1983.
 Under the principle demanded by Beijing for "one China", the recognition by Côte d'Ivoire of the PRC effectively disestablished diplomatic relations between Abidjan and Taiwan.